Software vendors and developers

 It's important your organisation makes sure certificates are always used for the purpose of providing healthcare.

 We can provide support to help you develop your product.

-The OTS Liaison is the first point of contact and escalation for software vendors.
+The Developer Support team is the first point of contact and escalation for software vendors.

 You can call or email us.

 - secure messaging, including links to the Standards Australia standards, on the Australian Digital Health Agency website

 - My Health Record system, on the Australian Digital Health Agency website